Summary: A Treatise of Human Nature (page 3)

 Seven types of relations can be identified: similarity, identity, space and time, quantity, degree, contrariety, and causality.

-In other words: A resembles B, A is B, A is above B, etc.
+In other words: A resembles B, A is B, A is above B, and so on.

 Without resemblance, no other relation between two things can be established, for two things are compared only if they share some degree of resemblance.